 Your backroom staff will be vitally important to your success.
 The manager and players will get the adulation, but the people working with the players day in and day out play just as big a role.
 Surrounding yourself with competent Assistants, Coaches, Physiotherapists and Scouts will make your job considerably easier in the long run.

 This section deals with your backroom staff and the wide-ranging ways in which they can make your life as manager a whole lot easier.
-The ‘Overview’ screen kicks things off with a visual depiction of the manner in which your entire backroom team – coaching, scouting and medical - is constructed.
+The ‘Overview’ screen kicks things off with a visual depiction of the manner in which your entire backroom team – Coaching, Recruitment and Medical - is constructed.
 At the bottom of each panel is a chart displaying where they are considered to rank within the main league competition your team plays in.

 From the ‘Overview’ dropdown you can view any one of these areas in greater detail.
 Each screen displays a full list of employees in that area whilst adding a visual breakdown of their collective attributes.